lfcipriani/api-rosetta-code/README.md

 API Rosetta Code
 ================

-Inspired by [Rosetta Code][8], this repository is a  collection of standalone samples of Twitter API resources implemented in several combinations of languages and libraries that abstract Twitter API access.
+Inspired by [Rosetta Code][8], this repository is a community-powered collection of standalone samples of Twitter API resources implemented in several combinations of languages and libraries that abstract Twitter API access.

 See http://twitterdev.github.io/api-rosetta-code/

 The samples are organized as follows: